kzoran/pan-os-terraform/secrets.md

 ### Prerequisite #2: the second rule of secret management is: DO NOT STORE SECRETS IN PLAIN TEXT!!!

-its bad practice to hard-code any of your credentials in your Terraform code, even if I have it in my code sample.
+Its bad practice to hard-code any of your credentials in your Terraform code, even if I have it in my code sample.
 Depending on the project and deployoment enviroment i am using:
 - Terraform Cloud, Terraform Enterprise and HashiCorp Vault
 - Encrypted Files (KMS, AWS KMS, GCP KMS, Azure Key Vault)
 - Secret Stores (AWS Secret Manager, HashiCorp Vault, GCP Secret Manager)